 - Call BridgeSpan Customer Service for available solutions according to your plan and health needs,

 Please, also refer to the Centers for Disease Control and Prevention (CDC) guidelines for more prevention information and COVID-19 updates.

 Trusted sources for the most up-to-date information about COVID are the Centers for Disease Control and Prevention, the World Health Organization, and the health department in your state.

-If you’re not experiencing flu-like symptoms, the best thing you can do is to keep practicing healthy habits like regular hand washing, covering your mouth when sneezing and coughing, etc. People who are feeling healthy do not need to get tested for COVID-19.
+If you’re not experiencing flu-like symptoms, the best thing you can do is to keep practicing healthy habits like regular hand washing, covering your mouth when sneezing and coughing, etc.

 Symptoms reported in patients with COVID-19 include mild to severe fever, cough, difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell, nausea, vomiting or diarrhea.
 Symptoms may occur 2-14 days after exposure to COVID-19.
 For the latest information about COVID-19, please visit the CDC website.